Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Formulation

 \subsection{The link between Cross Entropy and Dice}

-To ease the discussion in what follows, we will start by analyzing the link between CE and the logarithmic Dice, along with the label-marginal bias of the latter (Proposition \ref{prop:multi-class-Dice-Bias}).
+To ease the discussion in what follows, we will start by analyzing the link between CE and the logarithmic Dice, along with the region-size bias of the latter (Proposition \ref{prop:multi-class-Dice-Bias}).
 Then, we discuss a bounding relationship between the different Dice variants.
-Finally, we will provide an information-theoretic analysis, which highlights the hidden label-marginal bias of CE (Proposition \ref{prop:ce}).
+Finally, we will provide an information-theoretic analysis, which highlights the hidden region-size bias of CE (Proposition \ref{prop:ce}).

 Let us consider the logarithmic Dice loss in the multi-class case.
-This loss decomposes (up to a constant) into two terms, a ground-truth matching term and a label-marginal bias:
+This loss decomposes (up to a constant) into two terms, a ground-truth matching term and a region-size bias: